the-frey/moneybot/README.md

 - Running a bot, and trading in general, requires careful study of the risks, and parameters.
 Wrong settings can cause a major loss.
 - Never leave MoneyBot un-monitored for long periods of time.
 Be prepared to stop it if too much loss occurs.

+*You alone* are responsible for anything that happens when you're live-trading!

 # license